When employees are engaged, they willingly contribute more to the organization, and overall performance tends to rise.

-Performance objectives play a crucial role in a company's success, offering guidance for productivity, personal growth, and overall achievement.
+Performance goals play a crucial role in a company's success, offering guidance for productivity, personal growth, and overall achievement.
 Here's why they matter:

-1. They Guide Purpose and Direction: Clear, measurable performance objectives give employees a sense of purpose and direction, aligning their work with corporate goals.
+1. They Guide Purpose and Direction: Clear, measurable performance goals give employees a sense of purpose and direction, aligning their work with corporate goals.

 2. Enhances Employee Engagement: Well-defined goals boost employee involvement, motivation, and accountability, creating a harmonious link between individual contributions and the organization's overarching objectives.